-Asian Americans in California are nearly equally divided when asked whether college is necessary to achieve success, according to a new survey from the Public Policy Institute of California (PPIC).
+Asian Americans in California are nearly equally divided when asked whether college is necessary to achieve success, according to a new survey from the

 The survey, conducted between Oct.
 8 – 17, polled 1,703 adults in the state and found glaring differences across racial/ethnic groups.